business-workflow-management/fe-user/REFACTORING_SUMMARY.md

 ## Conclusion

 This refactoring successfully separates business logic from visualization concerns, making the codebase more maintainable, testable, and extensible.
-The new architecture provides a solid foundation for future enhancements while maintaining backward compatibility with existing projects.
+The new architecture provides a solid foundation for future enhancements.

 The transformation utilities ensure smooth conversion between formats, and the enhanced data flow structure supports advanced features like conditional logic and rich metadata.
 This architecture will scale better as the platform grows and new features are added.